cisagov/ICSNPP/zeek_bsap_ip_parser/README.md

 make
 ```

-If these commands succeed, you will end up with a newly create build directory.
-This contains all the files needed to run/test this plugin.
+If these commands succeed, you will end up with a newly created build directory which contains all the files needed to run/test this plugin.
 The easiest way to test the parser is to point the ZEEK_PLUGIN_PATH environment variable to this build directory.

 ```bash
 export ZEEK_PLUGIN_PATH=$PWD/build/